owainlewis/oci-kubeadm/README.md

 # Kubeadm Ansible Playbook (Oracle Cloud Infrastructure)

-This Ansible playbook will install a Kubernetes cluster on Oracle Cloud Infrastructure using kubeadm.
+This project will help you create a Kubernetes cluster on Oracle Cloud Infrastructure.
+It uses Terraform to provision infrastructure and Ansible to configure and install Kubernetes.

-It does not create the underlying OCI infrastructure required to run your Kubernetes cluster.

-**This playbook targets OEL / CentOS only**
+In an effort to keep things simple, this project only targets CentOS and Oracle Linux.

+### Prerequisites

+1. Terraform
+2. Ansible
+3. The Terraform provider for OCI
+4. An Oracle Cloud Infrastructure account

 ## Scope

-1. Provision a Kubernetes cluster using kubeadm (DONE)
+[] Provision a Kubernetes cluster using kubeadm
-2. Install the Oracle Cloud Controller Manager
+[] Install the Oracle Cloud Controller Manager
+[] High Availability (Multi Master)
+[] Upgrade

+## To Do

-3. Install the Oracle OCI CSI Storage plugin (TODO)
+[] Install the Oracle OCI CSI Storage plugin
-4. Install the Oracle OCI CNI Networking plugin (TODO)
+[] Install the Oracle OCI CNI Networking plugin

 # Getting started